 Intermediate and advanced players will like the fact that you can take big swings at the ball in a controlled fashion.

 The spin of the ALU power strings is arguably its strongest selling point.
 The lower power of the strings allows you to accelerate their racquet head faster for added spin.

-Luxilon ALU power strings are sturdy and durable, which is common for polyester strings.
-The Luxilon ALU stands out because the strings are hard to break and also does a great job at maintaining tension, which helps to increase the string’s play life.
+The Luxilon ALU Power strings stand out because the strings are hard to break and also do a great job at maintaining tension, which helps to increase the string’s play life.

 While you won’t get some of the more premium features associated with other brands, you should find that Synthetic gut strings are high performers for their price point.

-One of the problems that many players face is tossing up between the pros and cons of different string types.
+One of the problems that many players face is tossing up between the pros and cons of different tennis string types.
 An example of this is that many players find that multifilament strings to be too powerful, and also lack spin, while polyester strings can be particularly harsh on the user’s arm.